Aetna Health plan onboarding page

 Content-led usability testing

-• People read most of the content on the page.
-There was only one person who only read headlines.
+People read most of the content on the page.
+There was only one person who read only the headlines and no body content.

 Challenges and opportunties